 In July 2013, I attended the Emerging Leaders Program held at the Darden School of Business at the University of Virginia for four days.
 I was nominated by the Speaker of the House and applied for a grant through The State Legislative Leaders Foundation (no cost to Delaware taxpayers).
 There were participants from almost every state.

 Other legislation that I sponsored early on was House Bill 320 (Freedom of Information Act pertaining to minutes being published) and House Bill 337 (uniformity in the timing of school choice applications).
-To see other bills that I have sponored see the Sponsored Legislation tab at the top of the page.
+To see other bills that I have sponsored see the Sponsored Legislation tab at the top of the page.

 I was named 2015 Delaware State Education Association Legislative Friend of Education and received the 2015 Progressive Democrats Delaware Bob Stachnik Progressive Courage Award.
 October 2016, I received the 2016 Elected Women of Excellence Award.
+In 2018, I received the 2018 the State Council for Person with Disabilities Life Conference Award.

 The volunteer and elected positions I have held and currently hold and my experience as a longtime education activist, clearly demonstrate my commitment to quality public schools and fiscal responsibility.
 I carry with me 28 years of ongoing personal relationships with elected officials, educational professionals, teachers, parents, students, and community members.